-Below you can find an overview of how the metrics used in the New Data Model (Live Dashboards, and Contacts Historical Reporting in Explore) differ from the old data model and how you can best leverage the New Data Model for your organization.
+Below you can find an overview of how the metrics used in the New Data Model (new version of Live, and Contacts Historical Reporting in Explore) differ from the old data model and how you can best leverage the New Data Model for your organization.

 What is a Contact, in the context of the New Data Model?